ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `core/container/dockercontroller/mock/dockerclient.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/container/dockercontroller/mock/platform_builder.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/pvtdatapolicy/mock/coll_info_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/scc/cscc/mocks/acl_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/scc/cscc/mocks/chaincode_stub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/scc/cscc/mocks/channel_policy_manager_getter.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/scc/cscc/mocks/policy_checker.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/scc/cscc/mocks/store_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/scc/lscc/mock/application.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/scc/lscc/mock/application_capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/scc/lscc/mock/cc_package.go`: The first 7 lines do not contain the pattern(s): Copyright, License.